danbee/cv/source/sections/_experience.markdown

 Nov 2012 &mdash; Present

-thoughtbot is a software development consultancy with offices in the US, London, and Stockholm.
-We focus on design and development for web and mobile.
+As a developer at thoughtbot I work directly with the client to ensure that they get what they need.
+This involves working within a pragmatic and well defined Scrum framework, running User Story Workshops and helping clients to understand our process.
+I work with the team to plan sprints every week and run demos of the work that has been done.

+We work mostly with Ruby on Rails and write high quality, well tested code.

 New Bamboo [became thoughtbot London](https://www.new-bamboo.co.uk/blog/2015/11/24/new-bamboo-joins-thoughtbot/) in November 2015.